2 Ton Lifting Magnet Supplier + Manufacturer + Pricelist: Magnetic Lifter 2 Ton Selector + Deep Decision Report

 | CDC NIOSH NLE calculator update | States LI > 1 indicates increased lifting-related risk in compatible scenarios. | Published Dec 4, 2024 | Open source |

-| BLS Employer-Reported Workplace Injuries and Illnesses | Provides 2024 private-industry TRC rate and release-level burden context for event categories. | Published Jan 22, 2026 | Open source |
+| BLS Employer-Reported Workplace Injuries and Illnesses | Provides 2024 private-industry TRC rate context and points to detailed event-level DART burden tables. | Published Jan 22, 2026 | Open source |

 | World Bank WITS (UN Comtrade), HS 850511 | 2024 export table lists China at $3,236,652.39K and 130,756,000 kg, with top destination rows including the United States. | 2024 trade year; accessed May 10, 2026 | Open source |